sebastian-j-ibanez/QuotePost/README.md

 QuotePost is a platform for posting quotes.
 It allows for creating, deleting, and liking quotes.

 ## Project Structure
 The QuotePost API backend was written in C# with ASP.NET Core.
-The API stores quote in a MSSQL database using EF Core.
-There are 2 client apps.
+The API stores quotes in a MSSQL database using EF Core.

+There are 2 API clients.
 An ASP.NET Core web app and a CLI Python client.

 ## Screenshots
 ### ASP.NET SPA Client